holmesjoli/archivePy/README.md

 1. Navigate the repository's root directory, e.g. `cd dataArchivepy`
 2. To write out data to the Current folder type `python dataArchivePy/sample_code.py`
-3. To write out data to the Current folder and Archive the data type `python dataArchivePy -c "commit message"`
+3. To write out data to the Current folder and Archive the data type `python dataArchivePy/sample_code.py -c "commit message"`

 * Adding the `--commit` (`-c`) command triggers the script to add the data/output to the Archive folder
 * Adding the `--add_branch` (`-b`) command is an optional argument.
 Including this command will add the branch name to the beginning of the archive zip filename.